 Students must complete their academic program within 150% of the published length, expressed as credit hours, needed to graduate.
 (This is the definition of maximum time frame.)
-All classes attempted at Washington State Community College and transferred in from another institution are included in the MTF calculation, as well as proficiency credits and credits "forgiven" by the Fresh Start Program.
+All classes attempted at Washington State College of Ohio and transferred in from another institution are included in the MTF calculation, as well as proficiency credits and credits "forgiven" by the Fresh Start Program.
 NOTE: Classes taken that are not on the published audit sheet of your academic major will be counted in SAP.
 It is very important that the student follow the program audit sheet.
 Taking additional classes not on the official program audit sheet will cause you to reach MTF faster and is unlikely to be appealable.
-If your SAP review makes it clears that you cannot mathematically finish your program within your MTF, you will become ineligible for federal financial aid at the time of that review.
+It is important to note that Washington State College of Ohio cannot exclude courses in which a student remained past the drop period and earned a grade of "W" from MTF calculations.
+Courses with a grade of WE will not count towards the maximum time frame.
+If your SAP review makes it clear that you cannot mathematically finish your program within your MTF, you will become ineligible for federal financial aid at the time of that review.

-Consequences of not meeting Satisfactory Academic Progress:

-Financial Aid Warning Status
+Consequences of not meeting Satisfactory Academic Progress: Financial Aid Warning Status

 Satisfactory Academic Progress as defined in this policy will be evaluated at the time of initial awarding and at the conclusion of each term.
 A student who has failed to meet the Grade Point Average and/or Completion Rate will be placed on financial aid Warning Status for one term.
+Students who are placed on financial aid warning will receive notification by mail and through their WSCO student email address after the conclusion of the term that resulted in their warning status.
 If the student fails to meet the standards of Satisfactory Academic Progress and/or fails to meet this stipulation at the end of the warning term, the student will lose eligibility for aid and be placed on Cancellation Status.
 Students who exceed their maximum timeframe are not eligible for the warning period.

 SAP Grandfather Clause-The first warning period starts with the spring 2015 term.
-All students whose last attendance was before fall 2014 will still be subject to appealing to reinstate aid for GPA, Completion, and MTF for future semesters.
+All students with last attendance before 2014 will still be subject to appealing to reinstate aid for GPA, Completion, and Maximum Time Frame.